Introduction

 Copies

 Control files are plain text files.
-Each line contains a single character code that describes what that line means, followed by a text string.
+Each line contains a character code describing what that line means, followed by a text string.

 Concerning the data file name, the codes will either be a format directive or the letter "U" which means "remove this data file when the job is complete".
 RPM handles the latter meaning differently, with queue settings.